teaho-infra/tools/README.md

 # tools

-Some tools create for scratching my itch sometimes.
+Those tools are created for scratching my itch.